Types of functions

 Notice in the above screenshot that Copilot successfully added a Compose down the true branch, but did not add the Compose 4 action in the false branch.
 Copilot may not always succeed at what you want, so make sure to verify the actions Copilot added are correct.

-You'll find over time that you use a combination of both methods depending on your requirements.
+You'll find over time that you use a combination of both expressions and conditions, depending on your requirements.

 Conversion functions